vowed21/HWSwiftyViewPager/README.md

 func pagerDidSelecedPage(selectedPage: Int)
 ```

-- `HWSwiftyViewPager.pageSelectedDelegate = TARGET`
+- `viewPager.pageSelectedDelegate = TARGET`

 ## License

-`HWViewPager` is available under the MIT license.
+`HWSwiftyViewPager` is available under the MIT license.
 See the LICENSE file for more info.